tev-fbk/UnoGrasp/README.md

 </p>

 For method reproduction, use the released synthetic small split.
 For official challenge evaluation, use the challenge branch and submit predictions to the leaderboard when available.

+## VQA Dataset Prompt Generation

+We provide [a prompt-generation script](data_gen/data_gen_som_occ.py) for generating VQA-style data from UnoBench metadata, including human instruction prompts and the UnoGrasp system prompt for occlusion-aware reasoning.

 ## Checkpoints